researchstudio-sat/webofneeds/.github/pull_request_template.md

 ## Pull request checklist

 Please check if your PR fulfills the following requirements:
-- [ ] Tests for the changes have been added/altered (for bug fixes / features)
+- [ ] Affected Tests have been added/altered (for bug fixes / features)
 - [ ] Docs have been reviewed and added/updated if needed (for bug fixes / features)
 - [ ] Build was run locally and `mvn install` succeeds